ISIS leader may have been 'liquidated' by strike, Russia says

 MOSCOW — Russia believes one of its airstrikes may have killed ISIS leader Abu Bakr al-Baghdadi, its defense ministry announced Friday.

 The militant commander's death has been rumored many times before.
-The U.S.-led coalition battling ISIS said it was unable to confirm the report.
+Both the Pentagon and officials with the U.S.-led coalition battling ISIS said they was unable to confirm the report.

 Russia's defense ministry said on Facebook that it was checking information related to the attack, which it said targeted a meeting of senior ISIS figures near the group's Syrian stronghold of Raqqa on May 28.